Sas2k/NumberScript/docs/Tutorial/basics.md

 ### 2) Adding

-Here is your second exericise.
+Here is your second exercise.
 Display 2 numbers then display the total (using `2` and `^`)

 ```